banodoco/openmuse/structure.md

 │   │   │   └── index.tsx     # Barrel file exporting the VideoPage component
 │   │   ├── upload/         # Components related to the file/video upload page route
 │   │   │   ├── components/   # Sub-components used only within the UploadPage
-│   │   │   │   ├── LoRADetailsForm.tsx # Reusable form for LoRA details within upload context
+│   │   │   │   ├── AssetDetailsForm.tsx # **NEW: Form for common asset details, conditional for LoRA/Workflow**
 │   │   │   │   ├── MultipleVideoUploader.tsx # Component for handling multiple video uploads simultaneously
 │   │   │   │   └── index.ts    # Barrel file exporting upload page components
-│   │   │   ├── UploadPage.tsx # Main component for the upload page
+│   │   │   ├── UploadPage.tsx # Updated to support 'workflow' upload mode
 │   │   │   └── index.ts      # Barrel file exporting the UploadPage component
 │   │   ├── Updated navigation logic to return to the previous location after successful submission.
 │   │   ├── Admin.tsx       # Component for the administrative dashboard page
 │   │   ├── Auth.tsx        # Component handling the user authentication flow (login/signup forms)
 │   │   ├── AuthCallback.tsx # Component that handles the redirect callback from an external OAuth provider (like Supabase Auth)
-│   │   ├── Index.tsx       # Component for the main landing page or home page of the application │   │   ├── Manifesto.tsx   # Component likely displaying a project manifesto, mission statement, or about text
+│   │   ├── Index.tsx       # Updated to display LoRAs and Workflows using AssetManager
+│   │   ├── Manifesto.tsx   # Component likely displaying a project manifesto, mission statement, or about text
 │   │   ├── NotFound.tsx    # Component displayed when a route is not found (404 page)
-│   │   ├── UserProfilePage.tsx # Component for the user's profile page, allowing viewing and editing of profile information │   │   ├── ArtPage.tsx     # Component for browsing curated art videos
+│   │   ├── UserProfilePage.tsx # Updated to display LoRAs and Workflows using AssetManager
+│   │   ├── ArtPage.tsx     # Component for browsing curated art videos
 │   │   ├── GenerationsPage.tsx # Component listing generation videos created by users
-│   │   └── LorasPage.tsx   # Component showing all LoRA assets
+│   │   ├── LorasPage.tsx   # This page might become a more generic AssetsPage or have a sibling WorkflowsPage │   │   └── **WorkflowsPage.tsx (Potential New Page)** # Page for listing all workflows
 │   ├── providers/          # React Context Provider components
 │   │   └── AuthProvider.tsx # Provider component supplying auth context.
 Enhanced to provide mocked auth states (user, session, isAdmin, isLoading) and no-op auth functions when a mock role is active in staging mode.
 │   └── vite-env.d.ts       # TypeScript definition file for environment variables exposed by Vite